Artist's Call To Action

 Angela Haseltine Pozzi is the lead artist and director of the Washed Ashore project, based in Bandon, Oregon.
 Angela has been an exhibiting artist and educator for more than 30 years and now chooses to use art as a powerful tool for community and environmental action about her true passion... the ocean.

-If you like what you see and believe in what we are doing, please help us continue...
-DONATE now!
+If you believe in what we are doing, help us continue...
+DONATE today!

 Wash, Rinse, Repeat